framitdavid/meta-pixel/README.md

 # Meta Pixel
+Simple, framework agnostic and GDPR Compliance library to track data to Meta

-Typesafe wrapper for Meta Pixel that can be used with React, Angular, Vue and all JS based applications.
+This library is a wrapper for Meta Pixel that can be used with React, Angular, Vue and all JS based applications.
 This library does not depend on any frameworks or libraries.
-This Library do support both JS and TypeScript.
+The Library does support both JS and TypeScript

 ## Who can use it?
 Write more...